fileverse/HeartBitSDK/README.md

 ## Contributing

-We welcome contributions from everyone who is willing to improve this project.
+We welcome contributions from everyone who is willing to improve this project!
 Here's how you can contribute:

 ### Reporting Issues

 Before creating bug reports, please check the [issue tracker](https://github.com/fileverse/HeartBitSDK/issues) to avoid duplicates.
-When you are creating a bug report, please make sure to follow the [issue template](https://github.com/fileverse/HeartBitSDK/issues/1) with details about your specific isue.
+When you are creating a bug report, please make sure to follow the [issue template](LINK_TO_ISSUE_TEMPLATE) with details about your specific isue.

 ### Pull Requests

 Please follow these steps to have your contribution considered by the maintainers:

 1. Use the fork and pull model to make your changes.
-Fork the repo and make your changes in your fork.
-This is how you can propose changes to the project.
+Fork the repo and make your changes in your fork (this is how you can propose changes to the project)
 2. When you're ready with your changes, create a pull request (PR) from your fork back to the original repo.
 3. Fill in the [pull request template](LINK_TO_PULL_REQUEST_TEMPLATE) with details about your contribution.
 4. Follow the [style guides](LINK_TO_CODING_CONVENTIONS) for coding, documentation, etc.